 3. Add a Call-To-Action

 For catering and large party platters, consider placing a visible “Request More Information” call-to-action on your website.
-By creating a simple contact form requesting name, email, phone number and a space for comments, you can capture potentially valuable sales leads, and begin to engage with those expressing interest in your service.
+By creating a simple contact form requesting name, email, phone number, and a space for comments, you can capture potentially valuable sales leads, and begin to engage with those expressing interest in your service.
 Many corporate and individual event planners want to have a variety of food and beverage options to present to their clients.
-Make it easy for them to get your information and for you to capture their’s!
+Make it easy for them to get your information and for you to capture theirs!

 4. Connect to Social Media

-Make sure social media accounts are prominently displayed on the website through icons and live feeds and ensure these account are updated regularly.
+Make sure social media accounts are prominently displayed on the website through icons and live feeds and ensure these accounts are updated regularly.
 While a Facebook business page is a great start, Joe’s Cafe may also want to consider adding an Instagram account so they can send out photos of their new, mouth-watering menu choices!

 5. Keep Customer Service Focus

-With all of these new efforts to reach out to new and existing customers, it’s important to make sure that a good standard of customer services is maintained.
+With all of these new efforts to reach out to new and existing customers, it’s important to make sure that a good standard of customer service is maintained.
 If you’re asking customers to fill out an online order form, or submit questions via email, be sure you’re monitoring those inboxes throughout the day.
-Same goes for social media – if friends and followers message you or comment on a post, responding is essential.
+The same goes for social media – if friends and followers message you or comment on a post, responding is essential.
 Even if a comment is negative, ignore the urge to delete it and instead use it as an opportunity to highlight your concern for nothing short of an excellent customer experience.
 When you take the time to engage with customers in open dialogue, you’ll illustrate that valuing your customers is your #1 business priority.